-Western Michigan University will observe the 67th consecutive year of its celebrated high school summer music camp in 2018.
+Western Michigan University will observe the 71st consecutive year of its celebrated high school summer music camp in 2022.
 All sessions are held on the University's main campus in Kalamazoo where some 120 students from seven areas of study—brass, woodwind, percussion, string, vocal/choral, keyboard and composition—gather each summer to pursue and develop their interests in music.

 "I learned more in those two weeks than I had in a year of band.
 Not because I have a bad band director but because it is more advanced and you get lots of individual attention.
 Seminar also gives you a taste of what college is like.
 They treat you like adults." – Nicole P., 2016 Seminar student

 2:1 student/faculty ratio with world-class instructors.